jessicarush/javascript-notes/operators.md

 ## Keyword operators

-There are a number of keyword operators in javascript which test various things for example:
+There are a number of keyword operators in javascript which test/do various things for example:

 `new` - The new operator turns a function call into a constructor call and creates an instance of a the constructor.
 `instanceof` -  The instanceof operator determines whether an object is an instance of another object.
 It tests whether the prototype property of a constructor appears anywhere in the prototype chain of an object.